 All grounds are applied in practice.
-In 2019, 828 asylum applicants have been rejected under the accelerated procedure.
-Of those, 566 came from Afghanistan, 76 from Iraq, 74 from Pakistan, 45 from Iran and 67 from other nationalities.
-More notably, 50 of them were processed in conditions of detention, of which 14 concerned asylum seekers in closed reception facilities, but 36 related to asylum seekers in pre-removal detention centres, in violation of the law (see Detention of Asylum Seekers).
+In 2020, 1,202 asylum applicants have been rejected under the accelerated procedure.
+Of those, 828 came from Afghanistan, 110 from Iraq, 89 from Morocco, 52 from Pakistan, 31 from Algeria, 17 from Bangladesh and 75 from other nationalities.
+More notably, 20 of them were processed in conditions of detention, of which 9 concerned asylum seekers in closed reception facilities, but 11 related to asylum seekers in pre-removal detention centres, in violation of the law (see Detention of Asylum Seekers).

 The questions asked during interviews in the accelerated procedure aim at establishing facts relating to the individual story of the applicant, although in less detail in comparison with the interviews conducted during the regular procedure.
 Facts such as travel routes, identity and nationality are in principle exhaustively addressed prior to the accelerated procedure at the stages of registration and/or the Dublin procedure.